auxbh/i2DX/README.md

 The server serves the file to the device's web browser, which connects back to the server via WebSocket and send the press / release events.

-__On Windows__: The WebSocket server then uses the keyboard library to press the keys.
+The WebSocket server then uses the keyboard library to press the keys.

 Controllers
 ---------------